vinc/moros/README.md

 ![screenshot](doc/images/moros.png)

-MOROS is a hobby operating system written in Rust by [Vincent Ollivier][0].
+MOROS is a text-based hobby operating system written in Rust by [Vincent Ollivier][0].

-It targets computers with a x86-64 architecture and a BIOS, so mostly from 2005 to 2020, but it also runs well on most emulators (Bochs, QEMU, and VirtualBox).
+It targets computers with a x86-64 architecture and a BIOS, drawing inspiration from Unix, Plan 9, and DOS to provide a simple and efficient environment for computing and communication from the command line.

-This project started from the [seventh post][1] of the second edition of [Writing an OS in Rust][2] by Philipp Oppermann and by reading the [OSDev wiki][3] along with many open source kernels.
+This project started from the [seventh post][1] of the second edition of [Writing an OS in Rust][2] by Philipp Oppermann  and aims to showcase what can be accomplished after completing an OSDev tutorial, while reading the [OSDev wiki][3] along with many open source kernels.

 [![GitHub Actions][s1]](https://github.com/vinc/moros)